RuberDuck9/ryft-32/README.md

 - ADD [00011] : add the value held at the register address specified in argument 1 and the value held at the register address specified in argument 2, and store it at the register address specified in argument 3
 - AD1 [00100] : add the value specified in argument 1 and the value held at the register address specified in argument 2, and store it at the register address specified in argument 3
 - AD2 [00101] : add the value held at the register address specified in argument 1 and the value specified in argument 2, and store it at the register address specified in argument 3
-- CKJ [00111] : check if adding the values held at the addresses specified in arguments 1 and 2 would have a carry, if so, set the instruction pointer to the value typed in argument 3
+- CKJ [00111] : check if adding the values held at the register addresses specified in arguments 2 and 3 would have a carry, if so, set the instruction pointer to the value typed in argument 1
 - SUB [01000] : subtract the value held at the register address specified in argument 2 from the value held at the register address specified in argument 1, and store it at the register address specified in argument 3
 - MLT [01001] : multiply the value held at the register address specified in argument 1 and the value held at the register address specified in argument 2, and store it at the register address specified in argument 3
 - AND [01010] : and each bit of the values held at the addresses specified in arguments 1 and 2 and save it to the address specified in argument 3